lcomrade/horizon/README.md

 `NOTE:` If you need man pages you can find it [here](https://github.com/lcomrade/horizon/releases/latest/download/man.tar)

+### Windows
+1. Download a binary file for your architecture from the [release](https://github.com/lcomrade/horizon/releases/latest) page
+2. Place program in `C:\Windows\` or in another directory provided for installing binary files

 ### Compiling from source code
 1. Install `Go`, `GNU Make` and `gzip`
 2. Download the source code from the [release](https://github.com/lcomrade/horizon/releases/latest) page